Watch Intentional Money Moves Live on YouTube Tuesdays at noon ET

 Here is what I want you to understand: you can believe in abundance AND have boundaries around your spending.

-In fact, I would argue that you cannot truly operate from abundance without impulse control.
-Because real abundance is not about saying yes to everything.
+Real abundance is not about saying yes to everything.
 It is about being so secure in your worth and your future that you can say no to things that do not serve you.

 When those two pillars are in place, you do not need someone else to tell you whether a purchase is "abundant" or "scarce."
-You already know because it either aligns with your values and your financial reality, or it does not.
+You already know.
+Because it either aligns with your values and your financial reality, or it does not.

-Healthy abundance looks like:
+Healthy abundance looks like this.

 Evaluating alignment, not just desire.
 Just because you want something does not mean it is right for you right now.
 Healthy abundance asks: does this align with my current goals?
 Do I have the time and capacity to actually use this?
 Is this the best use of my resources at this moment?

 Implement a waiting period.
 Any non-essential purchase over $100 gets a 24-hour wait.
-Over $500?
-Wait a week.
-Over $1,000?
-Wait two weeks.
+Over $500, wait a week.
+Over $1,000, wait two weeks.
 You would be amazed how many "must-have" opportunities feel completely different after 48 hours.

 Track your impulse purchases for one month.
 Write down every impulse purchase.
 Note what triggered it.
 How you felt before and after.
 Whether you actually used what you bought.
 Awareness is the first step to change.